Conclave: Voting

 On the afternoon of the first day, one ballot (referred to as a "scrutiny") may be held, but is not required.
-If a ballot takes place on the afternoon of the first day and no-one is elected, or no ballot had taken place, a maximum of four ballots are held on each successive day: two in each morning and two in each afternoon.
+A maximum of four ballots are held on each successive day: two in each morning and two in each afternoon.
 Before voting in the morning and again before voting in the afternoon, the electors take an oath to obey the rules of the conclave.

 If no result is obtained after three vote days of balloting, the process is suspended for a maximum of one day for prayer and an address by the senior cardinal deacon.
 After seven further ballots, the process may again be similarly suspended, with the address now being delivered by the senior cardinal priest.
 If, after another seven ballots, no result is achieved, voting is suspended once more, the address being delivered by the senior cardinal bishop.

 After a further seven ballots, there shall be a day of prayer, reflection and dialogue.
 In the following ballots, only the two names who received the most votes in the last ballot shall be eligible in a runoff election where a two-thirds majority is still required.
 The two people voted on, even if cardinal electors, shall not themselves have the right to vote.

-The process of voting comprises three phases: the "pre-scrutiny", the "scrutiny", and the "post-scrutiny".
+The process of voting consist of three phases: the "pre-scrutiny", the "scrutiny", and the "post-scrutiny".